chrisfarber/ember-breadcrumbs/README.md

 - **linkable**: True unless the controller's breadCrumbPath was false.
 - **isCurrent**: True for the most specific (last) bread crumb, otherwise false.

+## Contributing

+Some things would be nice to have:

+- Black box / system tests!!
+- Reimagined support for routable components, if/when that lands in Ember.

+I'm also open to handing off the stewardship of this addon.
+I haven't been able to give the time that this project needs.

 ## License

 MIT License.